 Wounded caveman in tow, the group reaches the TARDIS to discover that somehow the rest of the tribe has gotten there first.
 They are recaptured, but make a deal with the wounded caveman to teach him fire if he’ll let them go.
 They do, but the caveman decides that they should join his tribe again.
 They put some skulls on torches to freak the cavemen out, then run while they’re cowering.
 They reach the TARDIS with heavy pursuit and escape.

-The Doctor reveals that he can’t take them home directly, and the TARDIS re-materializes in some kind of weird radioactive forest.Sign up for Michael Coorlim's mailing list for advanced notification of new releases, or go check out some of his free fiction while it's there for the taking.
+The Doctor reveals that he can’t take them home directly, and the TARDIS re-materializes in some kind of weird radioactive forest.Questions?
+You are invited to either leave a comment below, or ask directly through the comment form.